rosshigson/Catalina/source/cake/ownership.md

 #### mutable

 In the same way we removed the implicit non-nullable  qualifier, we also could remove the const qualifier.
-The anti const qualifier could be named as `mutable`.
+The anti-const qualifier could be named as `mutable`.

 For instance: